DramaticCollaboration/doc.github.io/docs/synccms/directive-and-method.md

 Most of the directive and method support http interface access, but , requests to some sensitive data with interface permission protection need to carry the appToken parameter.

 1. ## <a name="_toc127627968"></a>Method usage
    Method is a lightweight extension to a template that accepts zero or multiple parameters and returns a single piece of data.
-Method is also a special data model template, which is used for user data processing and extension field acquisition in PublicCMS.
+Method is also a special data model template, which is used for user data processing and extension field acquisition in SyncCMS.
 Most of the methods in the template can be invoked by js , json interfaces ,or other systems.
 1. ## <a name="_toc127627969"></a>Authorization to third party’s application access to interface

 - Create an application; Select the interfaces allowed to be accessed and set the Token validity period